- Inicio

 - 13

-Literary connections in Aberdeenshire and the Northeast Aberdeenshire
+Literary connections in Aberdeenshire and the northeast Aberdeenshire

 The northeast of Scotland is sometimes overlooked as a literary destination, but there are some definite must-visits.
 For example, the Grassic Gibbon Centre in the Mearns countryside tells the story of James Leslie Mitchell, author of Sunset Song – named the best Scottish novel of all time.
 You could also visit the area around Cruden Bay, which is thought to be the inspiration for Bram Stoker’s Dracula.